 We support and strengthen social democracy in particular by means of:

-A total of 660 employees in the offices in Bonn and Berlin, the four academies and the thirteen State and regional offices and abroad (2015).
+A total of 595 employees in the offices in Bonn and the sixteen State and regional offices and abroad (2018).

-Largest specialised library on the German and international labour movement with over 1.000.000 volumes.
+Largest specialized library on the German and international labour movement with over 1.000.000 volumes.
 Largest collection of documents on the history of the labour movement in Germany.

 Friedrich Ebert served from 1919 to 1925 as the first President of the Weimar Republic.
 He advocated the development of parliamentary democracy, viewed himself as the president of all Germans, and was committed to a politics geared to social balance and compromise.
 In his will, he specified that the proceeds from donations at his funeral should be used to create a foundation.
 The main concern of FES from then on was to work against discrimination of workers in the area of education.